 Dental Implants – a Viable Solution for Missing Teeth

 When dealing with one or more missing teeth, dental implants are well established alternatives to traditional bridges and dentures.
 A dental implant replaces the root of a missing tooth with a small titanium screw.
 Titanium is used because of its ability to fuse with your natural bone.
-Once fused, the titanium screw will help prevent bone loss over time and will act as a solid support for an artificial tooth that looks like a real tooth.
+Once fused, the titanium screw will act as a solid support for an artificial tooth that looks like a real tooth.
 These implant supported teeth mimic the form and function of natural teeth better than any other option we have available in dentistry.
+Since they are designed to look and function just like natural teeth, dental implants can help to restore the natural contours of your face and can give you a more youthful appearance.
 Compared with their alternatives, dental implants offer improved function, appearance, speech, comfort, durability, and convenience.
-Dental implant supported crowns look and function like real teeth.

 3D Guided Surgery